Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 3. The ownership stage: costs of keeping and using the property

-Some ownership costs are predictable.
-Others are irregular.
-Property taxes and insurance may be billed regularly, but repairs and replacements may arrive unevenly.
+Some ownership costs are monthly.
+Others are annual or semi-annual.
+Repairs and replacements may arrive unevenly.
 A quiet month can make ownership feel inexpensive, while a major system failure can change the annual cost picture quickly.
+Tools such as the monthly home cost estimator and guides on the true cost of homeownership can help owners see beyond the mortgage payment.

 4. Why ownership-stage costs need their own model